Dr Sue Ann Holland

 In 1980, Sue Ann came to Abilene and joined the staff at the West Texas Rehabilitation Center (WTRC) as a Clinical Audiologist.
 During her 24 years at WTRC, she served as Clinician, Clinical Supervisor, Assistant Director of Audiology, and her last 10 years, as Director of the Hearing and Balance Center.
 In 2004, Holland Hearing Center opened.
 Since its opening, the community of Abilene has selected Holland Hearing Center as the “Best Hearing Aid Provider.”

 Sue Ann has served the Abilene community as well as her profession by serving on several Boards.
-She’s served as president of the local chapter Big Country Speech, Language, & Hearing Association, president of the Texas Academy of Audiology, secretary of the YMCA and Disability Resources Inc. Boards.
-Most recently, she’s served as DRI’s Chairman and then Past Chairman of the Board.
+She’s served as president of the local chapter of the Big Country Speech, Language, & Hearing Association, president of the Texas Academy of Audiology, secretary of the YMCA, and chairman of the Disability Resources, Inc. board.

 - University of Texas at Austin Master of Arts, May 1980

 - University of Texas at Austin, Bachelor of Science in Communication Disorders, 1978